Last Updated on

 We live a nomadic lifestyle now.
 If there’s a problem in one region, we’ll just pick up and move someplace else.
 There are no roots to reach up and entangle us, or to lose their tenuous grip on the ground and send us crashing to earth.
 Perhaps the Bedouin have had it right all along.

-For Hurricane Sandy Relief go to the Robin Hood Fund.
+To contribute to relief efforts go to the Robin Hood Fund.